alioso/d8-front-end-development/drupal_behaviors.md

 })(jQuery, Drupal, window, document);
 ```

-In this example, any ```.element``` item will get hidden, even when it is being called through ajax.
+In this example, any ```.element``` item will get hidden, even when it is being called through AJAX.

 * **bear_skin**: Your unique behavior identifier
 * **context**: Behaviors can be fired multiple times during page execution and can be run whenever new DOM elements are inserted into the document.